 You enjoy the smell of freshly ground coffee, topped off with just the right amount of foam and served bold and piping hot – every morning.
-That $4-a-morning coffee habit even cut in half could save you $40 per month.
-Cut it down to once a month and you’ll really save.
+That $4-a-morning coffee habit, even cut in half, could save you $40 per month.
+Cut it down to once a month, and you’ll really save.
 Invest in a single serve coffee maker to get a similar brew without the price tag.
 They even make travel brewers so you can continue your cost saving habit while on the well earned vacation!

 Open a savings account for travel

 Many people think of a savings account with liquid cash as emergency funds.
 No one likes saving for an emergency, so there is little internal motivation to stock away more than you feel absolutely necessary.
 But, earmark a savings account for something you WANT to happen will be all the motivation you need to find a few more pennies to pinch.
 Often referred to as the ‘envelope method’, having multiple savings account at your bank or credit union is often a simple and free way to creatively save for larger, infrequent purchases like college, cars and houses.
 Why not start one for your dream trip to Australia?

 Get a travel reward credit card

 Many of us are already doing this today, but it shouldn’t stop you from finding the best rewards card to fit your travel needs.
 If you are a loyal airline customer, choosing a branded credit card that rewards in miles and perks might be a perfect way to save for your vacation.
 If you are always looking to save money anywhere you can, choose a rewards card that allows you to redeem for travel, lodging, rental cars or cash and gifts.
 Keep looking for the best rewards offers, some pay 2% or more with a low annual fee and have very few restrictions.